agavrilov76/ExpectIt/README.md

         session.disconnect();
         expect.close();
 ```
 Note that SSH servers normally echo the received commands.
-The echo can be diabled by sending the `stty -echo` command.
-[This](expectit-core/src/test/java/net/sf/expectit/SshLocalhostNoEchoExample.java) is an example of capturing the result of the `pwd` command when command echo is off.
+The echo can be disabled by sending the `stty -echo` command.
+[This](expectit-core/src/test/java/net/sf/expectit/SshLocalhostNoEchoExample.java) is an example of capturing the result of the `pwd` command when the command echo is switched off.

 ## Using different type of matchers